YasinEl/mzRAPP/README.md

 \[Add all files\] -\> \[set Export format to txt\] <br> aligned file:
-When performing the alignment make sure to activate the isotope tracking option in the alignment step (for most cases selecting 13C and 15N as labeling elements will be adequat).
+When performing the alignment make sure to activate the isotope tracking option in the alignment step (for most cases selecting 13C and 15N as labeling elements will be adequate).
 Afterwards export via: Export -\> Alignment result -\> \[check Raw data matrix Area\] -\> \[set Export format to txt\] <br> <br> <u>mzMine:</u> <br> unaligned files: \[select all files generated in the chromatogram deconvolution step\] -\> Feature